-Mr R complains that on 25 June 2022 he made two payments from his account held with ClearBank to what he believed was a legitimate investment.
+Mr R complains that from November 2022 onwards he made several payments from his account held with Lloyds to what he believed was a legitimate investment.

 Mr R says he first found out about the investment after watching a video on a social media platform.
 Mr R started to send money from various accounts over a long period of time but later found out through the media that it was a Ponzi scheme.
-So, Mr R logged a complaint with ClearBank.
+So, Mr R logged a complaint with Lloyds.

-ClearBank looked into the complaint but didn't uphold it.
-It said the payments were not of a value that would triggered its payment checking systems.
+Lloyds looked into the complaint but didn't uphold it.
+It said the payments were not of a value that would triggered its payment checking systems, and as the payments were made to accounts in his own name, Mr R wasn't covered under the Contingent Reimbursement Model (CRM).
 So, Mr R brought his complaint to our service.